fossas/fossa-cli/docs/features/manual-dependencies.md

 For dependency types that require `arch`, `os`, and `osVersion` attributes, these fields additionally form part of the cache tuple.

+In the event caching is causing problems, FOSSA can be made to rebuild this kind of dependency:
+Click the dependency in the UI and then click "Reanalyze".
+This button enqueues a background job to rebuild the dependency, which should resolve after a few minutes.

 ### Custom dependencies

 `custom-dependencies` do not require analysis by the FOSSA backend and are therefore not cached.